Jump to Navigation

 Leavenworth County, Kansas

-Leavenworth County, Kansas, has been an important part of Kansas history, including an early fort that predates Fort Leavenworth’s establishment in 1827, a place noted in the Lewis and Clark journals during their Corps of Discovery, to its involvement in the Bleeding Kansas and the Civil War.
+Leavenworth County, Kansas has been an important part of Kansas’s history, from Fort Leavenworth’s establishment in 1855, to its involvement in the Bleeding Kansas and the Civil War.
+Here Abraham Lincoln came to speak in 1859 and develop a platform for his upcoming presidential campaign.

 The first European settlement in the area was Fort de Cavagnial, built in 1744.
 Named for its founder, François-Pierre Rigaud, Baron de Cavagnial, French governor of Louisiana, the fort served as a trade center between the French traders and soldiers and Kansa and other native peoples.